-Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance We have audited the financial statements of the Authority as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements.
-We have issued our report thereon dated September 18, 2018, which contained an unmodified opinion on those financial statements.
+Report on Schedule of Expenditures of Federal Awards Required by the Uniform Guidance We have audited the financial statements of the Authority as of and for the year ended June 30, 2019, and the related notes to the financial statements, which collectively comprise the Authority's basic financial statements.
+We have issued our report thereon dated October 8, 2019, which contained an unmodified opinion on those financial statements.
 Our audit was conducted for the purpose of forming an opinion on the basic financial statements.
 The accompanying Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by the Uniform Guidance and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the Schedule of Expenditures of Federal Awards is fairly stated in all material respects in relation to the basic financial statements as a whole.

-Schedule of Expenditures of Federal Awards Year Ended June 30, 2018
+Schedule of Expenditures of Federal Awards Year Ended June 30, 2019

-Federal Grantor/Program Title Federal CFDA Number A Pass Through Entity Passed Through to Subrecipients Federal Expenditures U.S. Department of Transportation Highway Planning and Construction Cluster: Pass through Texas Department of Transportation: Highway Planning and Construction-MoPac 20.205 CSJ 3136-01-107 \$ - \$ 15,165,626 Highway Planning and Construction-US290W Project 20.205 0113-08-060 - 293,094 Highway Planning and Construction-US290W Multi.
-Projects 20.205 0265-01-080 - 131,081 Highway Planning and Construction-HERO Project 20.205 CSJ 0914-00-358; 0914-00-361 - 544,370 Total Highway Planning and Construction Cluster - 16,134,171 U.S. Department of Transportation Transportation Infrastructure Finance and Innovation Act-TIFIA 183 South 20.223 - 20,433,697 Total Federal Expenditures \$ - \$ 36,567,868
+Federal Grantor/Program Title Federal CFDA Number Pass Through Entity Grant Award Number Thro ssed ugh to cipients E Federal Expenditures U.S. Department of Transportation Highway Planning and Construction Cluster: Passed through Texas Department of Transportation: Highway Planning and Construction-MoPac Highway Planning and Construction-US290W Project 20.205 20.205 CSJ 3136-01-107 0113-08-060 \$ - \$ 12,758,450 159,889 Highway Planning and Construction-Multi Projects Grant 20.205 CSJ #3136-01-107; 0151-09-036 0151-09-127; 0265-01-080; 4 700 000 Total Highway Planning and Construction Cluster 0113-08-060 - 1,760,000 14,678,339 U.S. Department of Transportation Transportation Infrastructure Finance and Innovation Act-TIFIA 183 South 20.223 - 261,787,188 290E Phase III Project 20.223 - 50,000 Total Federal Expenditures \$ - \$ 276,515,527